-Today we offer you one of the simpleways on how to make Roman shades with his hands.
-Why is this way easier than others?
-It is in this guide mechanism is used to raise the curtains from old shutters.
-These Roman shades can be used in any room in your home - they are universal, simple and concise.
+Today we offer you one of the easiest ways to make Roman curtains with your own hands.
+Why is this method easier than others?
+It is in this instruction that a mechanism is used to raise curtains from old blinds.
+These Roman curtains can be applied in any room in your house – they are universal, simple and concise..

 You will need:

 - old blinds

 - fabric for curtains

 - fabric glue

 - sewing machine

 Step 1.
 Measure the width of the window frame and measure out a piece of fabric of the required size.
 Add 2 cm from each edge.
 Wrap the edges of the curtains and sew them.
 Iron the edges.

 Step 2.
 Now we need to rework the blinds to our requirements – remove all horizontal crossbars, leaving the cornice and two ropes intact.
 Since the mechanisms in different types of blinds can vary, we leave the details of this procedure at your discretion.
 The main thing is that in the end you have 5-6 transverse slats and a cornice with threads attached to it at the edges.
 If you don’t have old unnecessary blinds, you can use a wooden plank (cornice), wooden beams (thin wooden tubes that can be bought at a construction supermarket) and two ropes to create a frame..